 - Why does your product solve these problems better than competing alternatives?
 It could be superior technology, in-depth insights, sustainable practices, anything that sets you apart.

 - Who are the customers that care most about your unique way of solving these problems?
-You solution might be faster, but not all customers care about might care about speed.
+Your solution might be faster, but not all customers care about speed.